jeet787/Car_Sales_Data_Analysis/README.md

 ## 📈 Insights & Data Story
 Some of the key insights discovered:
 - 🚀 **Top-performing brands/models** generate a major share of sales revenue.
-- 🌍 **Regional differences** highlight strong markets and underperforming areas.
 - 📅 **Seasonality in sales** shows peak months and periods of decline.
-- 📊 **YoY growth rate** indicates overall performance trends.
+- **🚗 Body Type based sales** shows sales or revenue based on cars body type.

 **Data Story:**
 The analysis shows that while overall sales are strong, growth is uneven across brands and regions.
 By focusing on high-performing markets and optimizing underperforming ones, companies can capture untapped revenue opportunities.
 The data-driven story highlights who is buying, where sales are thriving, and how performance changes over time, giving decision-makers a clear roadmap for strategic action.